everypinio/hardpy/docs/examples/stand_cloud_reader.md

 ### test_run

-Allows the user to retrieve data about a specific test run by its id.
+Allows the user to retrieve data about a specific test run by its id from `/test_run` URL.
 User can get id from [StandCloudLoader.load()](./../documentation/pytest_hardpy.md#standcloudloader) function.